drandreaskrueger/devcon3/devcon3notes.md

 * Just one wish: Please do not write their email addresses in cleartext, to hide them from spambots (search for (at) and you'll see).
 Thanks.

+#### News 2 weeks later: correct times, other people's TOCs
+About the wrong times: It must have happened, because they had initially cut off the beginning of Swarm's and Fabian's talk; and when they later re-inserted that, everything got shifted.
+I have now corrected the wrong times, if you still find some, please tell me.
+Thanks.

+Moreover: There were many more than the 42 talks which I have mentioned here.
+[Ryan Yosua](http://www.ryanyosua.me/devcon-3-talks/) has gone through the pain of linking them all in his blog.
+Also, most of the yotube videos now have the beginning times as a comment.

 #### News 10 days later: *Mosaic* and *Markdown*
 My [twitterphotos/](twitterphotos/) Mosaic got a lot of retweets, thank you very much.